WISDEM/WISDEM/ccblade-setup/README.md

 ## Detailed Documentation

 Open `docs/index.html` in your browser.
+The HTML version is hyperlinked with the source code, but an alternative PDF version is also available at `docs/UserGuide.pdf`.